-And beheld among the simple ones, I discerned among the youths, a young man void of understanding… ~Proverbs 7:7
+And beheld among the simple ones, I discerned among the youths, a young man void of understanding, ~Proverbs 7:7

 As a child, I was taught many nursery rhymes.
 While being very cute and easy to learn, these rhymes often contained powerful truths about an aspect of life.
 One of these rhymes was entitled “Simple Simon.”
-This is a term that described a young man who was naïve, gullible, and easy to be deceived.
+This is a term that described a young man who was naïve, gullible, and easily deceived.
 This same term is still used to describe someone who can be preyed upon.
 This morning, we are considering the consequences of being someone who is easily deceived.

 There are the marks of being naïve.

 A person who is naïve completely lacks in experience, discernment, and good judgment.
 This is typically a person who is very trusting and is unable to discern that he is being tricked into something.
 Sometimes, a person is naïve because he has been overly sheltered from necessary facts of life.
 Sometimes, a person is naïve because of a lack of experience.
 Sometimes, a person is naïve because he lacks discernment between good and evil.
 Naïve people are taken advantage of spiritually, financially, morally, and legally.
 They are people whom criminals, and others with insincere motives, seek to corrupt, rob, and leave at a loss.
 In our passage this morning, the focus is on a young man who is naïve concerning lustful desires within him and how these desires get him into much trouble.